-We worked with Lipid Technologies - the leading facility in testing omega 3 by Dr Doug Bibus - an expert in the area of omega 3 fatty acids and their analysis that stems from his time in the academic lab of Dr Ralph T. Holman who invented the term ‘omega 3’.
+We worked with Lipid Technologies - the leading facility in testing omega-3 by Dr. Doug Bibus - an expert in the area of omega-3 fatty acids and their analysis that stems from his time in the academic lab of Dr. Ralph T. Holman who invented the term ‘omega-3’.
 Fatty acids were analyzed by traditional methods employing acid hydrolysis and subsequent analysis by gas chromatography or GC.
-Fatty acids were determined by comparison to authentic standards and data was presented in milligram (mg) fatty acid per 100g serving.
+Fatty acids were determined by comparing them to authentic standards and data was presented in milligram (mg) fatty acid per 100g serving.

 Here's what happened when the expert tested our products...

 Results from this study demonstrate that our grass-fed chicken, pork, and beef, have significantly higher levels of omega-3 fatty acids including EPA and DHA, the long-chain omega 3s.
 As you probably know by now, all of our animals are pasture-raised and grass-fed which is important to note with this study.

 Grass-fed protein sources have a number of nutritional advantages, including their omega 3 content.
 While we can consume omega 3 dietary supplements, food-based solutions are a preferred method and our meats provide an excellent dietary option for omega 3.